 Most products on this page are from partners who may compensate us.
 This may influence which products we write about and where and how they appear on the page.
 However, opinions expressed here are the author's alone, not those of any bank, credit card issuer, airline or hotel chain.
 This page may include information about American Express products currently unavailable on Slickdeals.
 American Express is not a partner of Slickdeals.

-Filing your tax return every year might feel like it’s a necessary evil.
-But if you’re one of the roughly three-quarters of Americans who receives a refund, according to the IRS, the payoff is worth it.
-Even if you don’t, failing to file your taxes could cause you to face harsh penalties, including jail time.
+Filing your tax return every year might feel like it's a necessary evil.
+But if you're among the roughly two-thirds of Americans who receives tax refunds, according to the IRS, the payoff is worth it.
+Even if you don't, failing to file your taxes could cause you to face harsh penalties, including jail time.

-Based on IRS filing statistics for 2020, most people hire a tax professional to prepare and file their tax return.
-But if you’re thinking about filing on your own, you may be considering a tax preparation service to help you do it.
+Based on IRS filing statistics for 2022, most people hire a tax professional to prepare and file their tax returns.
+But if you're thinking about filing on your own, you may be considering a tax preparation service to help you do it.

 The Difference Between Hiring a Professional and Using Software

 You may be wondering if you should file your tax return on your own or hire a tax professional to do it for you.
 The biggest differences between the two options are cost and effort.
 According to data gathered by the National Society of Accountants, you can expect to pay $220 on average if you hire a professional to file a simple state and federal return.

 In contrast, most tax preparers offer free options for simple tax returns, and even the paid options are cheaper than having someone else do it for you.

 That said, once you hand off all of your paperwork to a tax professional, you're done.
 They'll take care of the entire process from start to finish, filing your return on your behalf.
 All you need to do is pay their fee and wait for your refund to roll in.